 COVID-19 Vaccination Requirements for All Incoming Students

-The COVID-19 pandemic remains a significant challenge in California and around the world.
-COVID-19 variants are virulent and cause of new COVID-19 infections.
-The university continues to place the health and safety of its students, faculty and staff at the utmost importance.
-Thus, SFBU implements the following safety requirements:
+The COVID-19 pandemic is still a big challenge in California and around the world.
+COVID-19 variants are virulent and continue to cause new COVID-19 infections.
+The university considers the health and safety of its students, faculty, and staff of the highest importance.
+Therefore, SFBU requires the following:

 COVID-19 BOOSTER DOSE REQUIREMENTS

 On Nov.
-19, 2021, the FDA and the U.S. Centers for Disease Control and Prevention (CDC) approved all adults to receive a booster shot six months after their second dose of Moderna or Pfizer BioNTech vaccines or a second vaccination for recipients of the Johnson & Johnson vaccine, at least two months after their first dose.
+19, 2021, the FDA and the U.S. Centers for Disease Control and Prevention (CDC) approved all adults to receive a booster shot six months after their second dose of Moderna or Pfizer BioNTech vaccines, or a second vaccination at least two months after their Johnson & Johnson vaccine.

-To help us provide high quality classes, student services, extracurricular activities, and other programs in a healthy environment, SFBU will also require that all faculty, staff and students to receive a booster dose for COVID-19 in order to attend on-campus classes, events and/or use the campus for any other reason.
+To help us provide high quality classes, student services, extracurricular activities, and other programs in a healthy environment, SFBU requires all faculty, staff, and students to receive a booster dose for COVID-19 in order to attend on-campus classes and events, or to use the campus for any other reason.

-Faculty, staff, and students whose vaccination series were completed more than six months ago must obtain a booster and provide written documentation to email@example.com prior to coming to campus.
+Faculty, staff, and students whose vaccination series was completed more than six months ago must get a booster shot, and send written documentation to firstname.lastname@example.org before coming to campus.

 COVID-19 VACCINATION REQUIREMENTS

-Students are required to provide proof of their first dose of the vaccine before arriving on campus (with proof of the second dose also subsequently required for students who choose a 2-dose vaccine).
+Students must show proof of their first dose of the vaccine before arriving on campus.
+Students who chose a 2-dose vaccine must also show proof of the second dose when it is due.

-Please upload a copy of the proof of vaccination via your student portal or email a copy at firstname.lastname@example.org for verification upon your admittance to SFBU.
-Those who are in the process of being fully vaccinated will be required to undergo COVID-19 testing (in accordance with the State Public Health Officer Order of July 26, 2021) up to 72 hours prior to the entrance onto the campus.
-Each subsequent entrance onto the campus will require a new test if the entrance is beyond the 72-hour grace period.
-A copy of the test result must be uploaded or emailed to email@example.com prior to entrance onto the campus.
+When you are admitted to SFBU, please upload a copy of your proof of vaccination to your Student Portal, or email a copy to email@example.com.
+Students who are in the process of becoming fully vaccinated will have to get a COVID-19 test (in accordance with the State Public Health Officer Order of July 26, 2021) not more than 72 hours before entering the campus.
+After the 72-hour period following the most recent COVID-19 test, these students must get a new COVID-19 test every time they enter the campus.
+A copy of the test result must be uploaded to the Student Portal or emailed to firstname.lastname@example.org before coming on campus.

-Only vaccines that are currently authorized and recommended by the World Health Organization (WHO) will be accepted (currently Pfizer-BioNTech, Moderna, Johnson & Johnson / Janssen, AstraZeneca/Oxford vaccine, Sinopharm, Sinovac, COVAXIN, Covovax, Nuvaxovid, and CanSino).
+Only vaccines that are currently authorized and recommended by the World Health Organization (WHO) will be accepted: Pfizer-BioNTech, Moderna, Johnson & Johnson/Janssen, AstraZeneca/Oxford vaccine, Sinopharm, Sinovac, COVAXIN, Covovax, Nuvaxovid, and CanSino.
 Information about COVID vaccinations, testing, and other related matters can be found at the Alameda County website at covid-19.acgov.org.
-Students may also learn more about the COVID-19 vaccines by reviewing the CDC’s Key Things to Know about COVID-19 Vaccines , and should consult with their medical providers if they have questions about the COVID-19 vaccines.
+Students may also learn more about COVID-19 vaccines by reviewing the CDC’s Key Things to Know about COVID-19 Vaccines , and students should ask their doctors if they have questions about COVID-19 vaccines.

-In accordance with the law, SFBU will accommodate those who cannot be administered the COVID-19 vaccine for medical or religious reasons.
-Accommodations will be provided upon approval by SFBU administration.
-These students will be able to request an exception.
-The request for exemption can be made by sending a letter stating the request and the reason for the request to Judy Weng, Registrar, via email to firstname.lastname@example.org.
-Individuals may be required to provide additional documentation and/or follow additional procedures.
-If approved, those students will be required to undergo COVID-19 testing (in accordance with the State Public Health Officer Order of July 26, 2021) up to 72 hours prior to the entrance onto the campus.
-Each subsequent entrance onto the campus will require a new test if the entrance is beyond the 72-hour grace period.
-A copy of the test result must be uploaded or emailed to email@example.com prior to entrance onto the campus.
+In accordance with the law, SFBU will accommodate students who cannot get the COVID-19 vaccine for medical or religious reasons.
+These students can request an exemption by emailing a letter stating the request and the reason for the request to Judy Weng, Registrar, at email@example.com.
+Students may be required to provide additional documentation, and/or follow additional procedures.
+If SFBU administration approves the exemption, these students will have to get a COVID-19 test (in accordance with the State Public Health Officer Order of July 26, 2021) not more than 72 hours before entering the campus.
+After the 72-hour period following the most recent COVID-19 test, these students must get a new COVID-19 test every time they enter the campus.
+A copy of the test result must be uploaded to the Student Portal or emailed to firstname.lastname@example.org before coming on campus.

 Using a fake vaccine card is a federal crime.
 18 U.S.C. sec.
-1017 criminalizes the fraudulent or wrongful use of a government seal (in this case, that of the CDC).
-Please be advised that the creation or use of a fake vaccine card is a federal crime punishable with up to five years in prison.
+1017 criminalizes the fraudulent or wrongful use of a government seal (in this case, the seal of the Centers for Disease Control and Prevention, the CDC).
+Creating or using a fake vaccine card is a federal crime, with punishment of up to five years in prison.

-SFBU strongly recommends and encourages the use of masks on campus.
-Nevertheless, mask wearing will be optional while on campus with the following exceptions.
+SFBU strongly recommends and encourages wearing masks on campus.
+Nevertheless, wearing masks is optional while on campus, with the following exceptions:

 Students are required to wear masks in classrooms.